Author: Lizbeth Page 1 of 6

 That, my friend, is the result I got when I took a brief look into Amazon’s releases on SF and Fantasy in the last 90 days.
 50.000 books.
 Your book is probably in there, too.
 Yes, you read that right.
 50.000 books in 90 days.

 To make things simple, there are a lot of books out there.
-There are probably more books out now than at any other time in history, because Amazon got in the publishing business and they will publish ANYTHING.
+There are probably more books out now than at any other point in history, because Amazon got in the publishing business and they will publish ANYTHING.
 Even if someone read one book per day (!) for the rest of their lives, and they started at 20 years of age, up until the age of 80 they wouldn’t have read half of those.
 Which in turn means what?

 It means we’re drowning in trashy books.
 The market is buried under a deluge of amateur, badly written, cheap novels, with atrocious covers and even more atrocious content.
 It means that people will think twice and thrice before giving their hard-earned money to anyone except safe choices, i.e. writers they already know and trust.
 In a nutshell, it means you’re f*cked.